 Under the standard process, HMA represented by a single failed Caltrans test is noncompliant.
 Each test can represent no more than 750 tons.
-When Caltrans' testing or the contractor's quality control testing indicates two consecutive failures, or three failures in one day, the contractor must stop production, take corrective action, and demonstrate compliance before resuming production.
+When Caltrans' testing or the contractor's quality control testing indicates 2 consecutive failures of the same quality characteristics, or 3 failures of any quality characteristics, in one day, the contractor must stop production, take corrective action, and demonstrate compliance before resuming production.
 Noncompliant material can be accepted with a change order.
 For guidance on addressing noncompliant material placed using the standard process, refer to Section 4-3904A (1), "Acceptance Test Results Outside Specified Limits on Non-Statistical Pay Factor Projects," of this manual.
-For guidance on stopping production because of two consecutive failures or three failures in one day, refer to Section 4-3904A (2), "Two Consecutive Acceptance Test Results Outside Specification Limits on Non-Statistical Pay Factor Projects," of this manual.
+For guidance on stopping production because of 2 consecutive failures of the same quality characteristics or 3 failures in any quality characteristics in 1 day, refer to Section 4-3904A (2), "Two Consecutive Acceptance Test Results Outside Specification Limits on Non-Statistical Pay Factor Projects," of this manual.